johnnywoo/hatchet/README.md

 ### Whitespace

-In order to unclutter the grammar definition, Hatchet allows inline whitespace (spaces and table) between any tokens.
+In order to unclutter the grammar definition, Hatchet allows inline whitespace (spaces and tabs) between any tokens.
 This way you don't have to manually insert whitespace tokens everywhere.

-In future, there might be a possibility to switch between whitespace modes:
+You many switch between whitespace modes using `@whitespace` declaration.
+There may be only one whitespace declaration per grammar.

  1. `manual`: no implicit whitespace at all
  2. `inline`: implicit inline whitespace (current behaviour, useful for